Roberts Space Industries

 - Dave Haddock, David Ladyman and Ben Lesnick, Portfolio: Roberts Space Industries, Jump Point, vol. 5, no. 9, pp. 43-46, 2017-09-15.

 - 2075: The Stars Get A Little Closer (Original RSI URL)

 - Comm-Link:2113 - When Do We Go Too Far?
 (Original RSI URL)

 - David Ladyman and Ben Lesnick, Portfolio: Roberts Space Industries, Jump Point, vol. 1, no. 5, pp. 27-29, 2013-04-27.

 |Products of Roberts Space Industries|

-Aurora CL • Aurora ES • Aurora LN • Aurora LX • Aurora MR • Bengal • Constellation Andromeda • Constellation Aquila • Constellation Phoenix • Constellation Taurus • Nova (Lore) • Orion • Pegasus • Polaris • Zeus •
+Aurora CL • Aurora ES • Aurora LN • Aurora LX • Aurora MR • Bengal • Constellation Andromeda • Constellation Aquila • Constellation Phoenix • Constellation Taurus • Nova (ship) • Orion • Pegasus • Polaris • Zeus •